lynx-x-ray-observatory/soxs/doc/source/users_guide/event_tools.rst

 ``fill_regions``
 ----------------

-:func:`~soxs.events.fill_regions` can be used to fill in regions with background counts in an image which has had bright sources removed by a tool such as `wavdetect <https://cxc.cfa.harvard.edu/ciao/ahelp/wavdetect.html>`_.
+:func:`~soxs.events.tools.fill_regions` can be used to fill in regions with background counts in an image which has had bright sources removed by a tool such as `wavdetect <https://cxc.cfa.harvard.edu/ciao/ahelp/wavdetect.html>`_.
 In addition to the file containing the image to be filled and the name of the new file to be written,